Who Should Use This

 - If you want to enrich the media offered on your website to increase your SEO results.

 There are two current versions of our Slideshow module.
 This tutorial is about the newest version (just called Slideshow in your Add Content module list), which has been formatted to work with the Responsive website architecture, so it will scale perfectly for mobile devices.

 The first part of this process is identifying the page on which you want your new slideshow to appear.
 After you have logged into the system and navigated to the proper page, please follow these steps to create your slideshow:

 - In the upper left corner of the page, find the triangle with the Plus in it and hover your mouse over it.
 In the drop list that appears, click on Add Body Content.

-- Scroll down the list of Modules and find the Slideshow module (not v.
-2.0).
+- Scroll down the list of Modules and find the Slideshow module (not the Non-Responsive version).
 Click the Add button.